fionazheng2018/data_analysis/Telecom_customer_churn_prediction/Telecom customer churn prediction.md

 ![png](output_68_0.png)

 Summary: Random Forest, Logistic Regression and Logistic + Lasso are all similar in terms of roc auc scores, when recall is less than 22%, random forest has a much higher precision compared with the other two models.
-Based on the current model, from which we are unable to get high precision when aiming high recall in Churn prediction, for instance, when aiming 80% recall, our precision is only 50%, if we offer discount to the predicated churn cusotmers, we will still lose 20% of the customers(the 20% our model failed to caputre), moreover, 50% of marketing budget will be wasted because 50% precision means 50% of the churn customers in our prediciton will stay instead of leaving the company, so half of the discount offers are unneccessary.
+Based on the current model, from which we are unable to get high precision when aiming high recall in Churn prediction, for instance, when aiming 80% recall, our precision is only 50%, if we offer discount to the predicted churn cusotmers, we will still lose 20% of the customers(the 20% our model failed to caputre), moreover, 50% of marketing budget will be wasted because 50% precision means 50% of the churn customers in our prediciton will stay instead of leaving the company, so half of the discount offers are unneccessary.

-Based on current model, company should keep the precision and reall trade-off in mind before implementing any actions on churned customers.Without better model (higher precision and higher recall) model, company can aim at low recall(less than 20%) to retain a small portion of customers to keep profit.
+Based on current model, company should keep the precision and reall trade-off in mind before implementing any actions on churned customers.Without better model (higher precision and higher recall) model, company can aim at low recall(less than 20%) to retain a small portion of customers to keep maximum profit.